 The COVID-19 pandemic that has devastated the nation has had significant impact on many state agencies and staff.
-The Division of Occupational Safety and Health of LNI has been severely affected by loss of staff, who have left due to the unusual pressures of the work and often to accept positions in the private sector.
+The Division of Occupational Safety and Health of L&I has been severely affected by loss of staff, who have left due to the unusual pressures of the work and often to accept positions in the private sector.
 In addition, the agency has had difficulty filling the increasing number of vacancies resulting from the COVID-19 pandemic.
-In an effort to mitigate these factors, the parties agree to a temporary salary increase for compliance field positions in the following job classifications: Safety and Health Specialist 3, Safety and Health Specialist 4, Industrial Hygienist 3 and Industrial Hygienist 4.
+In an effort to mitigate these factors, the parties agree to a temporary salary increase for Compliance Program positions in the following job classifications: Safety and Health Specialist 3, Safety and Health Specialist 4, Industrial Hygienist 3, Industrial Hygienist 4 and in-training positions.

-The parties agree that a temporary seven and one-half percent (7.5%) increase will be added to the base rate of pay for the compliance field positions listed in the job classifications above, who are responsible for inspections, investigations and enforcement related to the COVID-19 pandemic.
+The parties agree that a temporary seven and one-half percent (7.5%) increase will be added to the base rate of pay for the compliance program positions listed in the job classifications above, who are responsible for inspections, investigations and enforcement related to the COVID-19 pandemic.
 This MOU does not include DOSH Consultation staff within the above job classifications.
 This temporary increase is intended to address the high level of vacancies in these critical roles and will assist the agency to recruit qualified candidates for vacant positions.
-This temporary increase to the base rate of pay shall be effective only from January 1, 2021, to June 30, 2021, and the base rate of pay for these positions will return to the previous rate, without the temporary increase, effective July 1, 2021.
+This temporary increase to the base rate of pay shall be effective from July 1, 2021, to June 30, 2023, and the base rate of pay for these positions will return to the previous rate, without the temporary increase, effective July 1, 2023.